Who won Yabuki vs Alvarado?

 He had defeated Toshimasa Ouchi on December 26, 2020, by unanimous decision in their 10 round contest at Aioi Hall, Aichi.

-Alvarado has beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.
+Alvarado had beaten 3 of his last 5 opponents, stopping 2 of them, going the distance once.

-In his last fight, he won against Tobias Jeremias Reyes on December 27, 2024, by majority decision in their IBF World Flyweight eliminator fight in Nicaragua.
+In his last fight before this contest, he had won against Tobias Jeremias Reyes on December 27, 2024, by majority decision in their IBF World Flyweight eliminator fight in Nicaragua.

 Prior to that, he had lost to Angel Ayala Lardizabal on October 14, 2023, by unanimous decision in their IBF World Flyweight championship fight at Poliforum Zamna, Mérida, Mexico.